 I have for sometime been on the hunt for a soft, thick molasses cookie recipe.
 And a few years ago, I found one which I decided was it.
 That was until I spotted a recipe in the Taste of Home Magazine for a Giant Molasses Cookie.
 It seems that its size provides the extra soft, thick molasses cookie I have been hoping to find.
 For the last few cookies of the batch, I whipped up frosting made with Robust Molasses, powdered sugar, butter, and a little milk.
-The frosted is most likely for only those who are crazy for molasses…like my Dad was, in his quiet, well-mannered way.
+The frosting is most likely for those who are crazy for molasses…like my Dad was, in his quiet, well-mannered way.

 The cookie is so large that I serve a single cookie as a complete dessert.
 I do think a plain cookie could be served with a scoop of vanilla ice cream and a topping of molasses…thinking of my dad again.